DieselJS/gblapi.js/README.md

-# GBLAPI.js - The official
+# GBLAPI.js - The official JS API Wrapper for the GBL API

 # About
 This is the **official** api wrapper for GlennBotList.xyz written in JS, and published to NPMjs